 I wonder does he look at you the way I never did?
 Is his love, selfless and compassionate?
 Unlike mine.
 Does he hold your hand and not a glass of scotch like I used to?
 Does he make you feel like it’s all worked out for you in the end?
 You said I was toxicity incarnate and I won’t disagree with you, some part of me even believes it.
 I suppose that’s the cruel irony of trust with all its arrogance; it never quite allows you to understand the impermanence of the situation until it’s far too late.

 I think about throwing this all away and giving up.
 I’m sick of this life and knowing I had opportunities which I tore apart.
 How do you start fresh when your mind’s your biggest problem?

-It’s a new era or so my father tells me, I’m not sure how to feel about it.
+It’s a new era or so I’ve heard, I’m not sure how to feel about it.
 New city and new possibilities.
 But how am I meant to keep it together?
 I asked my last link. she used to say too much but when it comes to that she didn’t say a lot.
 I think she knows I’ll blow it.
 I know she’s right.

 If I’d done it right maybe I’d be living with the girl I fought for.
 Living the kind of life you and your partner dream of but instead I’m just smoking cigarettes under the stark condemnation of midnight skies, awaiting my maudlin end.

 Hell’s an irish bar, if you’ll believe me.